Program Coordinator: Don Lowe, NEB 150, Ext. 2488 SVCC 276-964-7313

 5.3 Students will practice networking with colleagues / peers within the profession Accreditation:

 Accreditation: This program is fully accredited by the Joint Review Committee on Education for Radiologic Technology (JRCERT) 20 N. Wacker Drive, Suite 2850, Suite 2850, Chicago, IL 60606-3182, phone (312) 704-5300.

 Occupational Objectives: Employment opportunities for the well trained registered radiographer are available in hospitals, clinics, education, industry, government agencies, and private offices.

 Admission Requirements: In addition to the general admission requirements to the College, applicants must be high school graduates or the equivalent and must reflect “C” average.
 A cumulative grade point average of 2.0 must be achieved on all college work.
 To meet the Radiography Program admission requirements the applicant must have completed:

 1. One unit of biology with lab, and one unit of chemistry with lab with a “C” or better.

 2. Biology 101 and Chemistry 05 at VHCC will be considered equivalent to high school biology and chemistry.

-3. Completion of Virginia Placement Test (VPT) within 2 years prior to application which includes sections in reading, writing and mathematics.
-Satisfactory scores in English and proficiency in MTE 1-6 required.
-All prescribed developmental work must be completed prior to admission to program.
+3. Completion of Virginia Placement Test (VPT) within two years prior to application which includes sections in reading, writing and mathematics.
+Satisfactory scores in English and proficiency in MTE 1-6 are required.
+If a college-level math class equivalent to MTH 151 or higher with a grade of “C” or higher has been completed within the past 5 years this will meet the math proficiency requirement.
+All prescribed development work must be completed prior to admission to program.

 4. Submit a Radiography application (including all high school and college transcripts or copy of GED) by the January 15 deadline.